Gordon999/Pi-MP3_Player/README.md

 To get the script to run at boot, assuming you are booting to the GUI

 add the following line to /etc/xdg/lxsession/LXDE-pi/autostart

+@/usr/bin/python3 /home/pi/MP3player.py

-@sudo /usr/bin/python3 /home/pi/MP3player.py (NOTE: assuming you saved the script as MP3player.py)
+(NOTE: assuming you saved the script as MP3player.py)